TobyWhitehead/hangman/README.md

 # hangman
-Short project I did in my own time trying to make a hangman game to give me a better understanding of how python works.
+A short project I completed in my own time where I attempted to make a fully functioning hangman game using python.

+Requires the pyenchant module to work which can be installed with pip: `pip install pyenchant`

+More information can be found at: https://pypi.org/project/pyenchant/